-Cover letters should be written in business letter format, properly aligned and punctuated.
+Cover letters should be no more than one page in length.
 Review our Sample Cover Letter (PDF).

 Visualize yourself in the employer’s position and think carefully about what you would look for in potential candidates for the job.
-Your task is to create a bridge in the employer’s mind between you and the open position.
-It may be helpful to consider the following thoughts:
+Your task is to create a bridge between you and the open position.
+It may be helpful to consider the following questions:

-- What do you see as your most important qualifications?
+- What do you see as your most important qualifications related to this position?

-- Can you think of a moment when you demonstrated a skill that’s relevant to the position?
+- Can you think of a specific time when you demonstrated an important skill that is relevant to the open position?

-Once you’ve identified the aspects of your experience that you feel passionate about, you can then write a much more effective cover letter.
-The body of the cover letter may be one paragraph or it may be more, depending on how you want to organize your thoughts.
+The body of the cover letter may be one paragraph or two, depending on how you want to organize your thoughts.
 Just keep in mind that you want every sentence to convey something meaningful about your fit and qualifications for the position.